-The important point to grasp here is that expressive individualism is not a narcissistic deformation but the successful end-product of a central project in the humanities.
+The important point to grasp here is that expressive individualism is not a narcissist deformation but a successful end-product of a central project in the humanities.
 It does not reflect the humanities' crisis but rather their success.
-Self-empowerment through cultural difference is not a pathological distortion of the true goals and function of the humanities but a modern manifestation of a promise of self-empowerment in which the humanities have played a crucial role since their inception.
+Imaginary self-empowerment through cultural difference is not a pathological distortion of the true goals and function of the humanities but a modern manifestation of a promise of self-empowerment in which the humanities have played a crucial role since their inception.
 The intellectual justification and support of individual development and self-assertion is a major element of what we call modernity (in the sense of Neuzeit).
-Crucial "breakthroughs" in Western intellectual development that stand at the center of the humanities, such as the philosophical "discovery" of the subject, the idea of the Enlightenment, the doctrine of individual rights, the modern understanding of the aesthetic as a nonmimetic mode of experience, and the "reinvention" of art as a fictive realm to transgress the boundaries of existing worlds have all contributed to this process of individualization and provided it with both intellectual tools and moral justification.
-My claim is that, contrary to its self-perception, the current cultural radicalism does not stand in opposition to this process but merely represents a new, radicalized stage of it.
+Crucial "breakthroughs" in Western intellectual development that stand at the center of the humanities such as the philosophical "discovery" of the subject, the idea of the Enlightenment, the doctrine of individual rights, the modern understanding of the aesthetic as a non-mimetic mode of experience, or the "reinvention" of literature as a fictive realm to transgress the boundaries of existing worlds, have all contributed to this process of individualization and provided it with both intellectual tools and moral justification.16 My claim is that, contrary to its self-perception, the current cultural radicalism does not stand in opposition to this process but merely represents a new, radicalized stage of it.